aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

  over the life time of Weave instance,  uses DataClientConfigReader to read changes of Endpoint(s), then delegate to DataClientRegistry to initialize/destroy and register/unregister data clients accordingly.

-DataClientRegistry is made available to ServiceExecutor instances, so they could get hold of data client objects of interests to access data in target database/data storage systems by providing a simple identifier.
+DataClientRegistry is made available to ServiceExecutor instances through managed resources container, so ServiceExecutor instances could get hold of data client objects of interests simply by providing an identifier then access data in target database/data storage systems by using data client objects.

 ### Phase 2 - stitch and init service execution runtime core